folio-org/mod-ncip/README.md

 ![Illustrates the details of an instance record pointing out the custom identifier used by this module](docs/images/folioCustomIdentifer.png?raw=true "Illustrates the details of an instance record pointing out the custom identifier used by this module")

+This can be removed if it is no longer needed becuase of the evolution of the inventory module.

 ## Installing the module